Heilbronn: Crime

-A female police officer, Michéle Kiesewetter, was in 2007 fatally shot in Heilbronn, an event that gave its name to the so-called Phantom of Heilbronn – an elusive serial killer hunted by German police for several years.
+A female police officer, Michèle Kiesewetter, was in 2007 fatally shot in Heilbronn, an event that gave its name to the so-called Phantom of Heilbronn – an elusive serial killer hunted by German police for several years.
 The "Phantom" was in March 2009 revealed not be a serial killer, but the result of procedural errors by the German police.
 In 2011 the police discovered that Kiesewetter was murdered by National Socialist Underground terrorists.